Tranmere Rovers F.C.: Managers

 On 27 May 2014, the club announced that Rob Edwards had been appointed as their new manager.
-He was sacked on 13 October 2014.
-Moving quickly to arrest the decline which had seen Tranmere slump to the bottom of League Two, former Port Vale manager Micky Adams' appointment was announced on 16 October 2014.
+Tranmere sacked Edwards on 13 October 2014.
+Moving quickly to arrest the decline which had seen Tranmere slump to the bottom of League Two, Tranmere announced former Port Vale manager Micky Adams's appointment as Edwards's successor on 16 October 2014.
 He left the club by mutual consent on 19 April 2015, when the club were bottom of the league with two matches remaining.
-He was replaced by Gary Brabin, whose contract was in turn ended in September 2016.
-Micky Mellon was appointed manager the following month, going on to lead the team to two consecutive play-off Final victories in the 2017–18 and 2018–19 seasons and a return to League One.
+Gary Brabin, whose contract was in turn ended in September 2016, replaced Adams.
+Tranmere appointed Micky Mellon as manager the following month, and he led the team to a pair of consecutive play-off final victories in the 2017–18 and 2018–19 seasons, the last of which brought a return to League One for the club.
 After four years at Tranmere, Mellon moved to Dundee United on 6 July 2020.

 On 18 July 2020, Mellon's former assistant manager Mike Jackson was appointed as manager, however his tenure was short-lived.
 After only two league wins in his first 10 games Jackson was sacked on 31 October 2020 following a 1–0 home defeat to Morecambe.
-He was replaced as first team manager on 21 November by Keith Hill.
-Hill opened his reign with a 1–0 victory against play-off hopefuls Carlisle United.
-His side were top of the form table (after 20 games) in February, the team's spine spearheaded by Scott Davies, Peter Clarke, Manny Monthé, Jay Spearing, Paul Lewis and finally, James Vaughan, who is still the youngest ever Premier League goalscorer since 2005.
-Hill was sacked in May 2021, after the team had reached the League Two play-offs but before the play-off matches took place.
+Keith Hill replaced Jackson as first team manager on 21 November.
+Hill's first game ended in a 1–0 victory against Carlisle United.
+His side were top of the form table (after 20 games) in February, the team's spine spearheaded by Scott Davies, Peter Clarke, Manny Monthé, Jay Spearing, Paul Lewis and James Vaughan.
+Hill was sacked in May 2021, after the team had reached the League Two play-offs, but before the play-off matches took place.
 At the end of May 2021, Micky Mellon returned to Tranmere for a second spell as manager.